rakeshvar/Sudoku.jl/README.md

 The main functions are `solvebyrules` and `solvebyguessing`.
 You can specify the puzzle either as a matrix or as a string (converted to a matrix using the helper `text2mat`.)
 See `samples.jl` for examples.

+You can also use the awesome `dlx` solver from Donald Knuth.
+It's in `dlx_wrapper.jl`.

 ## License

 Whatever License